Application Security Posture Management (ASPM): A Comprehensive Guide for Proactive Security

 Want to see ASPM in action?
 Organizations across industries use ASPM to enhance their security and streamline operations.

 Many companies embed security into CI/CD pipelines, empowering developers to scan code before deployment.
-For example, Bouygues Telecom enabled developers to scan code before deployment, improving their SDLC.
+For example, Bouygues Telecom, using a solution like Snyk, enabled developers to scan code before deployment, improving their SDLC.
 As a result, they gained real-time visibility and improved incident routing.

 ASPM helps organizations automate compliance management.
-Aon automated compliance to improve management and protection.
+Aon, leveraging a platform like Palo Alto Networks Prisma Cloud, automated compliance to improve management and protection.
 What once took hours, now only takes minutes.
 Plus, they achieved real-time visibility throughout cloud environments.

 Companies also use ASPM to improve security evaluations.
-Aon improved M&A security evaluations before deals closed, adding strategic value to their business ventures.
+Aon, as part of their M&A due diligence, used tools that provided application security insights to improve M&A security evaluations before deals closed, adding strategic value to their business ventures.